 Each caucus prize offers a $100 cash award.
 Prize-winning essays will automatically be considered for publication by Modern Language Studies; all essays are subject to MLS’s double-blind review.

-Daniel Moore, of Queens University, Kingston Ontario.
-The title of his essay is “Mourning the Mourners: Gender Politics of Commemoration in the First World War.”
+2010: Daniel Moore, Queens University.
+“Mourning the Mourners: Gender Politics of Commemoration in the First World War.”

-Zach Hutchins, of The University of North Carolina at Chapel Hill.
-The title of his essay is “Eschewing Eve and Emulating Elizabeth: The Wisdom of Anne Bradstreet.”
+2009: Zach Hutchins, The University of North Carolina at Chapel Hill.
+“Eschewing Eve and Emulating Elizabeth: The Wisdom of Anne Bradstreet.”

-Catherine Keyser, an Assistant Professor of English at the University of South Carolina.
-The title of her essay is “Keeping Ironic Company: Mary McCarthy and the Smart Woman in Politics.”
+2008: Catherine Keyser, The University of South Carolina.
+“Keeping Ironic Company: Mary McCarthy and the Smart Woman in Politics.”

 You can join the NeMLA Women’s and Gender Studies Caucus by indicating your interest on the registration form when you join NeMLA or renew your NeMLA membership.